MadikaneRN/RikiTours/README.md

 # Rikitours-Android
-Rikitours-android is being developed for RikiTours (PTY) this app will allow customer to make their booking based on selected service below are services that are currently offered :
+Rikitours-android is being developed for RikiTours (PTY) this app will allow customers to make their booking based on selected service below are services that are currently offered :

  -	Tours Guide